merimcginnis/earth-moon-lab/README.md

-# boilerplate
+# Static HTML Boilerplate
-Basic HTML and CSS setup for simple web design
+Basic HTML, CSS, and JavaScript setup for a simple website.